burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Downcast.** Casting object to the derived class.

-**Function Signature.** The function name and the parameter list is called the signature of a function.
+**Function Signature.** The function name and the parameter list are called the signature of a function.

 **Function Prototype (function declaration).** The language statement that describes a function sufficiently for the compiler to be able to compile calls to it.